As at: 14/02/2024

 Support for internally displaced Afghan citizens and Afghan refugees in neighbouring countries

 Even before the Taliban took power, Afghanistan was the country of origin of the third highest number of refugees in the world (after Syria and Venezuela).
 Most Afghan refugees remain in the local region.
-Some 2.1 million Afghans are currently living in neighbouring countries, in particular in Pakistan and Iran.
-Some 3.4 million people who have been displaced from their homes have sought refuge in other parts of Afghanistan.
+Some 7.7 million Afghans are currently living in neighbouring countries, in particular in Pakistan and Iran.
+In autumn of 2023, the Pakistani government announced that all undocumented immigrants would have to leave the country.
+This announcement potentially affects 1.7 million Afghans.
+Up to now, more than 500,000 Afghans have returned to their home country.
+Some 3.4 million people displaced from their communities have sought refuge in other parts of Afghanistan.

 Evaluation and research

 With a view to learning from the past for future interventions in fragile environments, the lessons learned through the BMZ’s engagement will be reviewed in cooperation with other ministries, the implementing organisations, civil society partners – including from the Afghan diaspora – and academic institutions.
-In April 2022, a joint evaluation was started of the work done in Afghanistan by Germany's Development Ministry, its Federal Foreign Office and its Ministry of the Interior.
+In December 2023, the final report of the joint ministerial evaluation of the civil engagement by the German government in Afghanistan from 2013 to 2021 delivered valuable findings and evaluations for the work in fragile contexts.

-In addition, the German parliament established a Study Commission in July 2022 with the aim of drawing lessons from Germany’s involvement in Afghanistan with a view to optimising the comprehensive approach to security policy in the future.
-The Commission will investigate Germany’s engagement in Afghanistan from 2001 to 2021 and develop recommendations for future foreign and security policy.
-The members of the Commission will ground their work in the experience and reports of experts from politics, civil society and academia from the two countries.
+In addition, the German parliament set up a study commission in July 2022 to draw lessons from Germany’s involvement in Afghanistan with a view to optimising the comprehensive approach to security policy in the future.
+In its first working phase, the commission analysed Germany's activities in Afghanistan in the period 2001 to 2021 and, in its interim report, presents some initial findings that are of relevance for Germany’s future foreign and security policy.